 Somebody has said it right, ‘a wedding lasts for hours, but a marriage lasts for life.’
 If you both are equally invested in the quality of your marriage post cohabiting with each other for the rest of your lives, then this is a great sign ensuring ‘together forever’

-- You take pleasure in enjoying everyday life:
+3. You take pleasure in enjoying everyday life

 Live-in has no-strings-attached, where any of the partners can walk-off anytime.
-Amid so much of uncertainties, trust over each other brings a sense of soothing effect on both the partners.
-So, if your trust on partner has no bounds, then this symbolises a stable relationship fit for marriage
+Amid so much of uncertainties, trust for each other brings a sense of soothing effect on both the partners.
+So, if your trust on your partner has no bounds, then this symbolises a stable relationship fit for marriage.